Texel Tips for connoisseurs

 Cafeteria Veronica in Oudeschild

-A combination of fish restaurant and cafeteria is Vis en Cafeteria Veronica in Oudeschild.
-Here you get fresh fish directly from the harbor.
-There is the cafeteria as well.
-It's not a fine dining location, but the fish is fresher nowhere on the island.
-If you fancy good fish and chips then you are right with Veronica.
-The food is served in plastic dishes, so not necessarily sustainable.
-The fish, shrimp and herring, however, taste good.
+Vis en Cafeteria Veronica in Oudeschild is a combination of a fish restaurant and cafeteria.
+Here you can get fresh fish straight from the harbor.
+The cafeteria is also there.
+It's not a fine dining location, but nowhere is the fish fresher on the island.
+If you are in the mood for good fish & chips, then Veronica is the place for you.
+However, the food is served in plastic dishes, so not necessarily sustainable.
+However, the fish, shrimp, and herrings taste good.

 You can eat either in the large restaurant or - weather permitting - on the terrace in front of the door.
 There you can watch the happenings in the harbor at the same time.
 If you are here on the weekend, you can even watch the fishermen waiting for their nets.